dlight-js/homepage/apps/homepage/public/docs/basic-usages/best-practices.md

 ```

 ## Css in Js
 In the frontend community, there're a lot of css in js solutions like [emotion](https://emotion.sh) or [Linaria](https://linaria.dev/).
-I even implemented a minimal static css in js solution called [easy-css](https://github.com/IanDxSSXX/easy-css).

 Example integration in DLight:
 ```js